Thursday, April 25, 2024

 25 DE ABRIL 2024

-The Museu gives a comprehensive look at the Revolução dos Cravos: newspapers, logbooks, photos, even books from the GNR library with bullet holes.
+The Museu gives a comprehensive look at the Revolução dos Cravos: newspapers, logbooks, photos, even an Enciclopédia from the GNR library split by a bullet hole.

 UPDATE (May 1st) – Primeiro de Maio is the Dia do Trabalhador.
 Another marching band, or at least the drum corps, is stationed on the Avenida Almirante Reis below our apartment window.